Taylor McNamara (soccer)

-Taylor Mikael McNamara (born December 4, 1987) is a Canadian soccer player who plays for Oakville Blue Devils FC.
+Taylor Mikael McNamara (born December 4, 1987) is a retired Canadian soccer player who formerly played for the Oakville Blue Devils FC.

 Career

-Youth and Amateur
+Youth and amateur

 McNamara attended Iona Catholic Secondary School in his native city, Mississauga.
 He played for the junior club team of professional side Toronto Lynx, helping the team win its division and advance to the semifinals of the North American championships as well as advance to the title game of the Dallas Cup, before coming to the United States in 2005 to play college soccer at the University at Albany, SUNY.
 With Albany, McNamara was named to the America East Academic Honor Roll as a freshman in 2005, was named to the America East Commissioner’s Academic Honor Roll and his team's MVP as a sophomore in 2006 and as a junior in 2007, and was an ESPN All-Academic All-American selection.

 During his college years McNamara also played four seasons in the USL Premier Development League for the Toronto Lynx, scoring 6 goals in 56 appearances for the club.